crystalatk/Digital-Crafts-Classes/SeanQotD.md

 You can revolt later...
 It's like a library in here.
 I just make everything about me.
 Ryan-There are treatments for what you've got.
+In the age of COVID, you gotta write MeeMaw letters.
+Red neck cursive.

 Patrick- "I'm from Alabama, so I don't really read."